 top of page

-Evil In Humanity (And Philosocom's Directory on Evil)
+Evil In Humanity -- The Common Interest Within Us As Motive (And Philosocom's Directory on Evil)

 Of course, this is a very broad definition, because egotistical pursuits, such as self-care and even beautification (shaving, putting on make-up) can technically be not evil at all.
 Ego thus leads to much evil, but it is not inherently evil.

 Nevertheless, when we put our own self-interest over the dependency on or cooperation of others, that is when evil has the potential to occur.
-When the cursed Ms. Chen called me irrelevant, she did so even though she knew I meant no harm and that I wanted her as a connection in my life.
+When the one known as Ms. Chen called me irrelevant, she did so even though she knew I meant no harm and that I wanted her as a connection in my life.
 The fact that she saw me as disposable, despite my own consideration and history, is borderline, if not entirely, evil.
+That is because seeing people as expendable allows us to treat them like tools and not like humans.

 Hitler's evil is when he is not ready to come clean and openly admit that he made mistakes that he needs to pay for through retribution and punishment.
-Much bloodshed had been made, and he lacked the heroic courage, the "good" courage, to atone through trial; to admit defeat.
-By killing himself, he disposed of the lives of the people whom he sacrificed for his goals; the blood of his brainwashed population will not be avenged.
+Much bloodshed had been made by him, and he lacked the heroic courage, the "good" courage, to atone through trial; to admit defeat.
+By killing himself in his bunker (nowadays an ordinary parking lot), he disposed of the lives of the people whom he sacrificed for his goals.
+The blood of his brainwashed population will not be avenged by a responsibility he did not take.

-In other words, beyond the objectivity of obvious crimes and other misdeeds, one's hero is another villain, and vice versa, regardless of their moral alignment.
-Since she told me, in our final conversation, that I didn't do anything wrong, I consider her an anti-villain; someone who just wants to have other people in her life.
-There is no evil, after all, in wanting to see other people; it is the wonder of adulthood, to be able to choose the people in your life.
+In other words, beyond the objectivity of obvious crimes and other misdeeds (like murder), one's hero is another villain, and vice versa, regardless of their moral alignment.
+Since she told me, in our final conversation, that I didn't do anything wrong.
+She was someone who just wants to have other people in her life.
+There is no evil, after all, in wanting to see other people.
+It is the wonder of adulthood, to be able to choose the people in your life, regardless of the results of our actions.

 It all lies in the seemingly eternal conflict between self-interest and egotism over loyalty, love, unity, and brotherhood, that defines evil.
 If you are ready to "put a knife" in the back of your most loyal friends and family, over something such as power, money, and so on, then you are technically evil, at least now that the backstabbing has been done.

-On the contrary, if you put your own self-interest ahead of that of friends, family, and your country, then you are either a good person, a hero," or even both.
+On the contrary, if you put your own self-interest below of friends, family, and your country, then you are either a good person, a "hero," or even both.
 However, let us not forget that Nazi Germany's hero was obviously Hitler, even if his heroism led his nation into inevitable doom.
-Then, at least according to the Nazi perspective, Hitler was either a coward or a tragic "hero" who failed his mission against the "evil" of the "lesser" "races".
+Then, at least according to the Nazi perspective, Hitler was either a coward or a "tragic hero" who failed his mission against the "evil" of the "lesser" "races".

 The world as it is now, is a massive collection of self-serving entities, whether they are corporations, countries, or any other independent collective bodies.
 Even if there are altruistic people in the world, the former cannot be avoided.